CMSecurity/CameraObscura/README.md

 > This project is currently under development.
 Most of the features are not implemented yet.

+> For God's sake, don't deploy this to productive environments.
+It's an honeypot which also could be exploited.

 ## (planned) Features

 - [ ] Fake Camera Endpoint (for HTTP `POST`/ `GET` etc.)